 In a perfect world, a category at the most detailed level should reflect a unique supplier market.
-But a category structure will almost never be a 100% perfect.
+But a category structure will almost never be 100% perfect.
 For most businesses, the 80-20 rule will serve as a good and pragmatic guideline.
-If you are building the category structure from scratch, this will be a sound starting point.
+If you're building the category structure from scratch, this will be a sound starting point.

 Please keep in mind that your category structure is dynamic and evolves with your business.
 A more data-driven approach will also provide new insights that can be used when categorizing your spend.
 Continuous adjustments are vital to maintaining an appropriate structure.

 5. Use Digital Tools - Steer Clear of Excel